 The deformation chain turns from green to red.
 A green chain indicates that you're animating the deformation.
 A red chain indicates that you're modifying the rig.

-- 4. In the Camera view, set up the deformation chain. - Rotate the first bone to change the angle of the chain.
+- 2. In the Camera view, set up the deformation chain. - To rotate the a bone, click and drag on it.
+This will rotate the selected bone and all subsequent bones in the chain.